ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 # IANA Considerations

-## The Deprecation HTTP Response Header Field
+## The Deprecation HTTP Response Header

 The `Deprecation` response header should be added to the permanent registry of message header fields (see {{!RFC3864}}), taking into account the guidelines given by HTTP/1.1 {{!RFC7231}}.